Ghost Town Village: Decline

 In its later years under Coburn's ownership, the park suffered from mismanagement and a lack of maintenance.
 The Red Devil, Goldrusher, Sea Dragon, Monster, Mountain Town Swings, Undertaker, Dream Catcher, Casino, Round Up, Lil Devil and Silver Bullet rides were regularly breaking down and rarely opened, causing many visitors to tell others not to go.
 The chairlift and incline railway also required constant maintenance and repair.
 Coburn spent thousands of dollars maintaining them.
 The attendance number declined to 340,000 by 2008.

-Closure
+Initial closure

 On July 16, 2002, the chairlift stopped, stranding passengers for over two hours.
 With fewer people visiting Ghost Town because of the bad condition of the park, Coburn closed Ghost Town a few days after the chairlift failure and put the park up for sale.
 The park remained closed and unmaintained for the next four years, leading many to believe that nobody would buy the park because of the bad condition of the rides.